gdahlberg55/FolderORG_Manus/memory-bank/project_context.md

 The current implementation focus is on completing the selective restoration capability of the Backup/Restore System.
 This feature allows users to choose specific files to restore rather than restoring entire transactions.

+## Recent Project Cleanup
+The project has undergone a significant file organization cleanup:
+- Removed duplicate documentation files from the root directory
+- Moved architecture documentation to `docs/architecture/`
+- Moved component documentation to `docs/components/`
+- Improved navigation with a cleaner root directory
+- Maintained the same content while eliminating redundancy

 ## Project Organization
 The project follows a clean architecture approach with clear separation of concerns: